emdgroup/baybe/docs/userguide/active_learning.md

 # Active Learning
-When labeling unmeasured data points, e.g. for a data acquisition campaign to gather data for a machine learning model, it can be beneficial to follow a guided approach rather than randomly measuring data.
+When deciding which experiments to perform next, e.g. for a data acquisition campaign to gather data for a machine learning model, it can be beneficial to follow a guided approach rather than selecting experiments randomly.
 If this is done via iteratively measuring points according to a criterion reflecting the current model's uncertainty, the method is called **active learning**.

 Active learning can be seen as a special case of Bayesian optimization.
 If we have the above-mentioned criterion and set up a Bayesian optimization campaign to recommend